jupyterhub/jupyterhub/docs/source/troubleshooting.md

 When nothing is given for these lists, there will be no admins, and all users who can authenticate on the system (i.e. all the Unix users on the server with a password) will be allowed to start a server.
-The allowed username set lets you limit this to a particular set of users, and admin_users let you specify who among them may use the admin interface (not necessary, unless you need to do things like inspect other users' servers or modify the user list at runtime).
+The allowed username set lets you limit this to a particular set of users, and admin_users lets you specify who among them may use the admin interface (not necessary, unless you need to do things like inspect other users' servers or modify the user list at runtime).